 Contact Seema Iyer at (410) 837-5797 or E-mail: [email protected]

-Cheryl Knott is the Geographic Information Systems (GIS) Project Manager for the Baltimore Neighborhood Indicators Alliance-Jacob France Institute.
-For over a decade, Cheryl has worked to ensure the accuracy, consistency, and reliability of community indicators that describe the quality of life for Baltimore City communities.
+Cheryl Knott is the Research Manager for the Baltimore Neighborhood Indicators Alliance-Jacob France Institute.
+For over thirteen years Cheryl has worked to ensure the accuracy, consistency, and reliability of community indicators that describe the quality of life for Baltimore City communities.
 She coordinates with staff and external data-creating agencies to produce customized statistical and research reports and evaluations that examine neighborhood-level trends on socio-economic characteristics, crime and safety, public health, housing and community development, educational achievement, and sustainability.

 Prior to her arrival at BNIA-JFI in 2007, Cheryl studied at the University of Maryland, Baltimore County (UMBC), receiving her Bachelor’s degree in Geography and Environmental Systems and a certification in Cartography in 2007 and a Master’s degree in Applied Sociology in 2013.
 Her research interests include the relationship between crime and the built environment including developing new quantitative measures for studying urban crime risk at the block level.

 In 2017 Cheryl was awarded the UB Staff Award for Extraordinary Public Service to the University and Greater Community for her work on communicating data and information.
-She is currently serving her second term as the Data and Resources Subcommittee Chair for the Maryland State Geographic Information Committee (MSGIC).
+She recently served two terms as the Data and Resources Subcommittee Chair for the Maryland State Geographic Information Committee (MSGIC) and is currently appointed to the Maryland Council on Open Data.
 In her spare time, Cheryl is a co-organizer for MaptimeBmore.

 Charles “Carlos” Karpati has worked as a web developer with BNIA since 2017.
 He earned his Bachelor’s degree from UMBC in Information Systems and is currently completing his graduate thesis.
 Charles contributed to this year’s Vital Signs by helping to process raw data and creating code to make this year’s datasets.